 Dispatches in Exile

 With a few notable exceptions, the stories of people on the move are usually told through dispatches from reporters who drop in periodically to cover the “migrant and refugee crisis”.
-People on the move are frequently nameless and dehumanised, deepening the rift between them and the local population, creating an atmosphere of alienation and antipathy and too often, violence.
+People on the move are frequently nameless and dehumanized, deepening the rift between them and the local population creating an atmosphere of alienation and, antipathy, and, too often, violence.
 The stories are told from the perspective of outsiders, whether humanitarian aid agencies, activists, NGO’s or by professional journalists who are frequently limited by cultural differences, language barriers, and attention span.

-The project is led by VII Academy curator Ziyah Gafić.
-“Once upon a time I was a war refugee.
+The Director of The VII Foundation, Sarajevo, Ziyah Gafić, leads the project.
+“Once upon a time, I was a war refugee.
 Being a refugee is a transformative experience that never leaves you.
-The feeling of being uprooted is hard if not impossible to heal.
-Being on the move, leaving your home with slim prospects of return is a deeply traumatic experience.
+The feeling of being uprooted is hard, if not impossible, to heal.
+Being on the move and leaving your home with slim prospects of return is a deeply traumatic experience.
 Owning your own narrative is a human right.
 Enabling people on the move to take the narrative in their own hands can perhaps help them cope with their troubles and experiences.”

 The IOM of Bosnia and Herzegovina writes: “Too often it happens that the voice of migrants is not heard or persons are not given the chance to express their feelings, desires and hopes.